Back

 In conclusion, modeling networks and terminals is an important practice in many fields.
 However, for the modeling to be well aligned with the needs of the users of the model, it will be necessary to define the level of detail (LOD, for Level Of Details) of network objects and terminals.

-While we were addressing the subject of LODs, mainly focused on architectural, structural, and industrial equipment modeling in this article, we wanted to complete our point here by focusing on the modeling of networks and terminals.
+While we were addressing the subject of LODs, mainly focused on architectural, structural, and industrial equipment modeling in This article, we wanted to complete our point here by focusing on the modeling of networks and terminals.

 And if you want to deepen this concept, we can only recommend our Practical Guide: “Differentiating levels of detail (LOD): illustrations and explanations”.